IvanMurzak/Unity-Package-Template/README.md

 </details>

 ### Edit `Assets/_packageRoot/package.json`
-Read more about NPM package format [here](https://docs.npmjs.com/cli/v8/configuring-npm/package-json)
+To deeper inderstanding `package.json` format - read more about NPM package format [here](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) (OPTIONAL)

+#### Required steps
 - change `name` in format `my.packge.name.hello.world`
 - change `displayName`, `version`, `description` to any
 - change `unity` to setup minumum supported Unity version

 # Publishing
-There are many ways where to publish your Package.
-You can read about all alternative variants and their pros and cons [here](https://github.com/IvanMurzak/Unity-Package-Template/blob/master/AlternativeDestributionOptions.md).
-But this tutorial is targeted on NPMJS deployment.
+There are many platforms to publish your Package.
+You can read more about all alternative variants and their pros and cons [here](https://github.com/IvanMurzak/Unity-Package-Template/blob/master/AlternativeDestributionOptions.md) (OPTIONAL).
+This tutorial is targeted on NPMJS deployment.

 ### Preparation (just once)
 - Install [NPM](https://nodejs.org/en/download/)